-Having a strategy in place encourage brands too for plan for the future and design campaign for the longer term Instead of soloed independent campaign.
+Having a strategy in place encourage brands too for the plan for the future and design campaign for the longer-term Instead of a soloed independent campaign.
 The strategy also put social media into context with the border marketing strategy and a dedicated budget.

-- Measureable objectives and the social media channel to be used.
+- Measurable objectives and the social media channel to be used.

 - Metrics, key performance indicator, and tools to be used to measure success.

 - A content strategy of engaging topics, gaming, content, incentives, and so on of genuine interest to the target audience.

 - Governance of the brand’s identity or personality to keep message and content consisted and relevant.
 Governance is necessary to protect the brand image as social media activity evolves.

 - Budgeted and dedicated resources to engage with followers either through internal staff or through dedicated agencies.

 Track social channel and measure activity and their impact.
 Access these data regularly against objective and adapt your strategy and tactics as necessary.